kylehughes/sort-state-university/README.md

 ### Answer the Comparison

 A comparison is a decision about the inherent order of two elements.
-The answer to a comparison will produce the next state of the algorithm.
 The caller is responsible for consistently applying the inherent order to the comparisons.
 For example, the "inherent order" could be a user's personal preference, so the answer to the comparions would be whichever element the user prefers.

+A comparison can be answered directly to produce the next state of the sorting algorithm.

 ```swift
 algorithm = comparison(.left)